 TB diagnostics and laboratory strengthening

-Lack of diagnostic capacity has been a crucial barrier preventing an effective response to the challenges of HIV-associated and drug resistant tuberculosis (TB), with only 7% of the estimated global burden of multi-drug resistant tuberculosis (MDR-TB) and an even smaller fraction of XDR-TB cases being detected, the consequence of critical gaps in laboratory capacity for culture and drug susceptibility testing (DST).
-Therefore, the expanded capacity to diagnose TB and MDR-TB is a global priority for TB control.
+A high-quality laboratory system that uses modern diagnostics is a prerequisite for early, rapid and accurate detection of TB.
+Lack of diagnostic capacity has been a crucial barrier preventing an effective response to the challenges of HIV-associated and drug resistant tuberculosis (TB), with only about 18% of the estimated global burden of multidrug-resistant TB (MDR-TB) and an even smaller fraction of extensively drug-resistant TB (XDR-TB) cases being detected.
+An expanded capacity to diagnose TB and MDR-TB is a global priority for TB control.

 Uptake of TB diagnostic technologies requires appropriate laboratory infrastructure and adequate policy reform at country level to enable their effective use in TB screening and diagnostic algorithms.
 WHO has established a structured, systematic process to rapidly review the evidence base for new TB diagnostics, ensuring that new tools meet the required performance standards.
 Nevertheless, even the best tools are bound to fail if all core elements of laboratory services are not addressed at the same time.
 These include: